helihathi/Customer-Churn-Prediction/README.md

 ## 📂 Project Structure

-* `telco-churn-notebook.ipynb` — main Jupyter Notebook with code, charts, and model outputs.
+* `customer-churn-prediction.ipynb` — main Jupyter Notebook with code, charts, and model outputs.

 (The notebook contains the full pipeline shown in the shared code block.)